Man dies in explosion at Dublin homeless hostel

 The explosion was confined to one room within the hostel.

-Residents were evacuated from the premises and a cordon was established, with traffic diversions in place.
+Residents were evacuated from the premises and a wide cordon was established, with traffic diversions in place and a heavy garda presence around the scene.

+Locals and members of the public were seen asking gardai about the cordon, and one woman who lives near the area asked a garda if she was safe in her accommodation.

+“It came up on the news feed that there was an explosion.
+So I just asked the guard there now ‘are we safe?'” the woman, who did not want to be named, told the PA news agency.

 Depaul said it was working with the Dublin Regional Homelessness Executive (DRHE) and was looking for alternative places for the residents.